TomBladsjo/MARB/README.md

 `python code/test_models.py -h`.

 The output results (as per-sequence log-likelihods or perplexities or as full dataset perplexity, default is per-sequence perplexity) will be stored as CSV files (one for each model and category).

+### Citing MARB

+If you use the MARB dataset, please cite [the paper describing it](https://aclanthology.org/2025.gebnlp-1.5/).
+The standard citation can be found below.

+> Tom Södahl Bladsjö and Ricardo Muñoz Sánchez.
+2025.
+Introducing MARB — A Dataset for Studying the Social Dimensions of Reporting Bias in Language Models.
+In Proceedings of the 6th Workshop on Gender Bias in Natural Language Processing (GeBNLP), pages 59–74, Vienna, Austria.
+Association for Computational Linguistics.

+Other references related to MARB can be found below.
+Please cite them if you find them useful.

+> Tom Södahl Bladsjö.
+2024.
+Don't Mention the Norm.
+Masters Thesis, Gothenburg, Sweden.
+University of Gothenburg.